- Your Council

 Mayoral Housing Affordability Taskforce

-Since the Taskforce was established they have analysed the current housing situation in the District and made recommendations to bring the District closer to achieving the goal.
-Council will now consider how it can implement these recommendations.
+Since the taskforce was established that have analysed the ongoing housing situation in the district and made recommendations to bring the district closer to achieving its goal.
+Regular progress reports are presented to the Council and available on this page.
+The first of these recommendations to be implemented was the Secure Home programme.